JakeSRhodesLab/Localized-RF-Uncertainty/README.md

-# RF‑Uncertainty‑ICMLA
+# Localized RF‑Uncertainty (ICMLA 2025)

 This repository contains implementation, data, and experimental scripts for the paper **"Localized Uncertainty Quantification in Random Forests via Proximities"**.
 It provides tools to build prediction intervals for regression, trust / uncertainty measures for classification, using Random Forest proximities (RF‑GAP).
+The paper has been accepted at ICMLA 2025 in Boca Raton, Florida, December 2025.

 ---